slykio/slyk-sdk-node/docs/methods.md

 ## questionType

-The result of each one of the following `questionType` methods return one or an array of `QuestionType` objects that include the following methods:
+The result of each one of the following `questionType` methods return one or an array of `QuestionType` objects.
-- `getData`: Returns the `questionType` details.

 ### `question.list`